frodosamoa/cmsi386/homework-2/README.md

 ## Homework 2

+For this homework assignment, you'll be warming up to JavaScript.

+Provide the code online as well in two jsfiddles: one for problems 1-9 and one for problem 10.
+You may use jQuery.

 1. Write a JavaScript function that accepts a number of U.S. cents and returns an array containing, respectively, the smallest number of U.S. quarters, dimes, nickels, and pennies that equal the given amount.

 		> change(96)